seokhoonj/underwriter/README.md

 **Author**: Seokhoon Joo

 ## Overview
-The Underwriter package provides tools for processing and analyzing insurance claim data, with a focus on the Insurance Credit Information System (ICIS).
-It helps Korean insurance underwriters evaluate medical histories and assess risks based on hospitalization, surgery, and outpatient records.
+The Underwriter package provides tools for processing and analyzing insurance claim data, with a focus on the Insurance Credit Information System (ICIS) in Korea.
+It helps life insurance underwriters evaluate medical histories and assess risks based on hospitalization, surgery, and outpatient records.

 ## Installation